Robert Pearman, Robinson & Pearman: Attorney & Arbitrator

 DISPUTE RESOLUTION MATTERS:

-Under the State of California Public Works Contract Arbitration Program, selected as sole arbitrator in a dispute between a Department of Transportation contractor and the Department regarding construction work on a freeway on ramp project.
+Under the State of California Public Works Contract Arbitration Program, selected as sole arbitrator in a dispute between a Department of Transportation contractor and the Department regarding construction work on a freeway on ramp project; and in a claim of wrongful termination of a highway construction contract seeking over $2MM damages.

 Acted as AAA arbitrator in disputes between a home building company and a real estate purchaser regarding real estate purchase agreement issues, liquidated damages, and termination procedures and rights.